All Products

 Function Compute:Instance types and usage modes

-Function Compute provides elastic instances and GPU-accelerated instances.
-Both types of instances can be used in the on-demand mode and the provisioned mode.
-On-demand instances are billed based on actual execution duration.
+Function Compute provides CPU instances and GPU-accelerated instances.
+Both types of instances can be used in on-demand and provisioned mode.
+On-demand instances are billed based on actual execution durations.
 You can use on-demand instances together with the instance concurrency feature to improve resource utilization.
-Billing of a provisioned instance starts when Function Compute starts the provisioned instance and ends when you release the instance.
+Billing of a provisioned instance begins when Function Compute starts the provisioned instance and ends when you release the instance.
 Provisioned instances can effectively mitigate cold starts.
-This topic describes types, usage modes, billing methods, and specifications of function instances in Function Compute.
+This topic describes the types, usage modes, billing methods, and specifications of function instances in Function Compute.

 Instance types

-• Elastic instance: the basic instance type of Function Compute.
-Elastic instances are suitable for scenarios with bursty traffic or compute-intensive workloads.
+• CPU instances: the basic instance type of Function Compute.
+CPU instances are suitable for scenarios with traffic spikes or compute-intensive workloads.

-• GPU-accelerated instance: Instances that use the Ampere and Turing architectures for GPU acceleration.
-GPU-accelerated instances are mainly used in audio and video processing, Artificial Intelligence (AI), and image processing scenarios.
-Instances of this type accelerate business by offloading workloads to GPU hardware.
+• GPU-accelerated instance: instances that use the Turing architecture for GPU acceleration.
+GPU-accelerated instances are mainly used to process audio and video files, AI workloads, and images.
+Instances of this type accelerate business by offloading loads to GPU hardware.

 Important

-• GPU-accelerated instances can be deployed only by using container images.
+• GPU-accelerated instances can only be deployed using container images.

 • Your organization name, such as your company name.